Madeline Kingsbury case: Adam Fravel murder trial begins

 Background

-Fravel is charged with first-degree murder, accused of killing his ex-girlfriend, Maddi Kingsbury, in Winona in March 2023.
+Fravel is facing charges of premeditated first-degree murder, first-degree murder with a past pattern of domestic abuse, intentional second-degree murder, and second-degree murder while committing a felony.
+He is accused of killing his ex-girlfriend, Maddi Kingsbury, in Winona in March 2023.

 Fravel and Kingsbury had been together for about seven years and shared two young children.
-But they had recently agreed to separate and both were in the process of moving out.
+However, they had recently agreed to separate, and both were in the process of moving out.

 Maddi’s disappearance sparked a series of searches, joined by hundreds of people in the Winona area, which is why the trial was moved to Mankato.